emonidi/ss-grunt-translate/README.md

-# grunt-translate
+# ss-grunt-translate

-> The best Grunt plugin ever.
+> "A grunt plugin that works for angular translate language strings.
+It takes one language as leading and adds new file which are passed as options in the grunt file..

 ## Getting Started
 This plugin requires Grunt `~0.4.5`